shubhamshuklaer/online_trading/README.md

     2. Create one branch for your module.
     3. Always work on your module branch,until the module is complete.
     4. After the module is complete we will merge everything in master branch.
-    5. Don't work on master branch, it will only contain the stable tested version of the code.